cyberslavka666/Notometer-bot/README.md

 This bot displays the rate of the main memecoins of the ton blockchain: NOT, SHIT, DUREV.
 Works with coinmarketcap api in python.

 the bot will be updated...
-Maybe
+Maybe👨‍💻